 The database contains data for the Maass forms on a group with a range of eigenvalues.
 For example, the Maass forms on $\Gamma_0(5)$ and trivial character, for $0<R<10$.

-There are two claims being asserted in the above sentence: that each entry corresponds to an actual Maass form (as discussed in the previous section), and that no such eigenvalues are missing.
+There are two implicit claims in the above sentence: that each entry in the database corresponds to an actual Maass form (as discussed in the previous section), and that no eigenvalues are missing.
 It is not possible to know for sure if there are any missing values.
 The situation is analogous to finding roots of a polynomial using the secant method: One can try various starting points, such as every point on a finely spaced grid, and hope to find all roots.
 But unlike the situation for polynomials, there is no known method for determining the exact number of Maass eigenvalues in a given range.